 Foxes can roam a ten kilometres range and will use multiple dens at different times in their lives.
 Because of this, it’s not possible to associate an incident with an individual den or fox.

 Foxes are timid and will flee when disturbed.
 They are not associated with transmission of disease in humans and do not present a significant public health issue.

 Council doesn't provide any direct services to prevent, manage or remove foxes on your property.
-For more information on urban fox control, visit the Agriculture Victoria website.
+For more information on fox control, visit the Agriculture Victoria website.